rventura20/LinuxClassRepo/Homework_Summer_2020/Week04/Assignment01/Readme.md

 ## Submission guidelines

 Due Sunday, June 14th 2020 by 11:59 PM.
-Submit 2 screenshots *on blackboard*.
+Submit screenshots *on blackboard* showing the output of `curl ipinfo.io/ip`, `cat triangles.txt` and `awk YOUR_AWK_COMMANDS HERE` along with a picture of your digital ocean account showing that you created the server with the ip address output by curl.

 See the sample submissions in this directory showing what I expect to see.